holstrater/holstrater.github.io/_posts/2020-05-04-pwnlab_init.md

 ?>
 ```

 It seemed like this include() function was vulnerable to LFI as well.
-A `lang` value stored in the `cookie` value could easily be manipulated with something like BurpSuite.
+A `lang` value stored in the `cookie` value could easily be manipulated with something like `BurpSuite`.
 I managed to open system files such as `/etc/passwd` while I was testing this:

 ![alt]({{ site.url }}{{ site.baseurl }}/images/pwnlabinit_passwd1.png)